penpy/first-neural-network/README.md

 Structure of the neural network
 --------

-This is a forward propagating network with 3 layers :
+This is a fully connected forward propagating network with 3 layers :
 - the input layer has 784 nodes (28 x 28 input images are flattened)
 - the hidden layer has 16 nodes
 - the output layer has 10 nodes